amanjit-gill-data/covid_vic_2022/readme.md

 ## Overview

-For this project, I obtained the daily COVID-19 case numbers for people aged 0-9 and 10-19, and used these to maintain an interactive time-series graph.
+For this project, I obtained the daily COVID-19 case numbers for people aged 0-9 and 10-19, and used these to maintain an interactive time-series graph, available at https://amanjitgill.com/covid_vic_2022/.

 ## Tasks